theo-armour/2021/README.md

 ## To Do / Wish List

-* Flesh the about page so that it follows the format of a Wikipedia biography of a lving person
+* Flesh out the about page so that it follows the format of a Wikipedia biography of a lving person

 ## Issues